 With these 5 tips for back-to-school planning, you’ll be well prepared for whatever form classrooms take in the Fall.
 Now give yourself some grace and make the best of what’s left of summer vacation!

-If you just can’t stay away from the classroom and need some additional support to feel prepared, take a look at 3 great courses offered through Learners Edge to build your online teaching skills:
+If you just can’t stay away from the classroom and need some additional support to feel prepared, take a look at 3 great courses offered through Teaching Channel to build your online teaching skills: